influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/pyarrow.md

 ---
 title: Use the PyArrow library to analyze data
 description: >
-  Use [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze InfluxDB query results from a bucket powered by InfluxDB IOx.
+  Use [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze InfluxDB query results from InfluxDB Cloud Serverless.
 weight: 101
 menu:
   influxdb_cloud_serverless: